Neighbourhood Plans

 National Policies and Guidance

-The National Planning Policy Framework (NPPF) was first published on 27 March 2012 and updated on 24 July 2018, 19 February 2019, 20 July 2021 and 19 December 2023.
-This sets out the Government's planning policies for England and how these are expected to be applied.
+The National Planning Policy Framework (NPPF) was first published on 27 March 2012 and updated on 24 July 2018, 19 February 2019, 20 July 2021, 5 September 2023, 19 December 2023 and 12 December 2024.
+This sets out the government's planning policies for England and how these are expected to be applied.

 The planning practice guidance that supports the NPPF is published online.